-What Should You Do If You Believe You Have a California Piece-Rate Law Case?
+What Should You Do If You Believe You Have a San Diego Piece-Rate Law Case?

 While employers can design piece-rate compensation plans, they may not opt out for paying you for non-productive time, unless your pay is considered to be commission-based.
 In addition, all piece-rate employees must be compensated according to their average hourly rates and must be paid overtime according to the existing California overtime statutes.

 If you believe that you have a piece-rate case, you should contact a San Diego attorney right away.
 Delaying your claim could potentially harm your chances of receiving the compensation that you are owed.
 If you would like someone to review your case today, send us an email or call Walker Law at (619) 839-9978 to schedule your free consultation.